doubt72/utsg/README.md

 bin/dev
 ```

 There is a git hook in support (`pre-commit`) which runs the linters and specs.
 Can just be put in `.git/hooks`.

 Probably could do a more to TS-ify the react code.
-Some things were refactored when converting from JS to TS, but not everything.
-But mostly leaving things that work alone.
+Some things were refactored
+when converting from JS to TS, but not everything.
+But mostly leaving things
+that work alone, refactoring them as I refactor things to make continued
+development easier.

 WIP: